opensoars/f_/readme.md

 This way we can ensure data is removed, ofcourse you could also override properties.
 But this could result in unwanted and hard to find corrupted data.
 There also is way to make sure EVERY piece of data is removed from our data object namespace: `self.resetAllData();`

 So far we've talked about the data object namespace quite a lot.
 Let's take a closer look at how it works.
 We used the `d` namespace in our examples.
 This is just a plain JS object.
 With `f_` we can set our data object like this: `self.setDataObject('d')`.
-Ofcourse you need more than a single namespace, simply do
+If you want more namespaces, simply do the following:
 `self.d.newNameSpace = {}`